-- Identification cards must be worn with a break-away lanyard (around the neck).
-Teachers may give permission for the students to remove ID's for safety purposes. - Temporary ID badges will be issued by teachers/staff before first period begins each day for those students who occasionally forget their ID badge.
-There will be a limit of two (2) temporary badges issued per quarter.
-Disciplinary actions will begin after two (2) temporary ID badges have been issued.
+- Temporary ID badges will be issued by teachers/staff before first period begins each day for those students who occasionally forget their ID badge.
+Disciplinary actions will begin after three (3) temporary ID badges have been issued.
 Temporary ID badges are good only for the day issued. - If students have lost, broken, or defaced their ID cards, they must obtain a replacement.
 These students will be issued a form to show that they have applied for a replacement card.
 ID cards are made every day so the forms are good for the date on the form, unless indicated otherwise.

 Replacement cards cost \$5.
 Failure to obtain a replacement card may result in disciplinary measures.
-Students are required to show their ID to any staff member requesting such.

-- Students who have their ID's but fail to wear them properly will be subject to disciplinary measures. - Any student who wears another person's ID card will have both cards confiscated and both parties will be referred to the office. - If a student purposely breaks or defaces another person's ID card, the student will have to pay for a replacement and/or will be referred to the office.
+- Students will maintain their ID through their time at GCCC.
+Any student who wears another person's ID card will have both cards confiscated and both parties will be referred to the office. - If a student purposely breaks or defaces another person's ID card, the student will have to pay for a replacement and/or will be referred to the office.